-In the event of a cyber security event occurring Firms are expected to have processes, procedures and controls in place that allow them to assess the damage of the event and to respond and recover as described in the Respond and Recover sections of the Rules.
+In the event of a cyber security event occurring Firms are expected to have processes, procedures and controls in place that allow them to assess the impact of the event and to respond and recover as described in the Respond and Recover sections of the Rules.
+The Commission recognises that it is not practical to expect a Firm to be able to predict all possible disruption that an unknown cyber security event may cause, however it does expect Firms to be able to evidence that they have considered what scenarios are relevant for their business.

 The sophistication of these processes, procedures and controls should be appropriate for the size, nature and complexity of its business.
-Firms should consider the following controls.
+Firms should consider the following controls -